750.145(c2): Child Sexually Abusive Activity

 18 U.S.C. § 2252 criminalizes the production, distribution, possession, or receiving of child pornography and intentionally viewing or searching for child pornography.
 It does not matter that such pornographic material was deleted or destroyed afterward.

 The law defines a child as someone below 18.
 It also defines immoral acts as sexual intercourse, public display of your private parts with sexual intent, and masturbation.
-The federal government can prosecute people for child pornography if they use a computer system in their home state to send an illicit image or video of a minor to someone in a different state (see what are internet sex crimes).
+The federal government can prosecute people for child pornography if they use a computer system in their home state to send an illicit image or video of a minor to someone in a different state.
 They could also get involved if the materials used in the commission of the offense were produced in another state.

 Being convicted of child pornography can attract a lengthy prison sentence.
 Offenders could be sentenced to 10 years for intentionally possessing child pornography.
 The perpetrators may be sentenced to up to 20 years if the crime involves a child below 12 years old.
 People caught receiving or distributing such child sexually abusive material may be sentenced to jail for 5-20 years.
 Offenders convicted of child pornography may also be required to pay a hefty fine and court costs or restitution payments.
 They may also be required to register with the sex offenders registry.